 Your credit score is a vital part of your financial history.
-Lenders and other organizations use it to understand how much of a risk you are regarding financial matters and repaying your debts.
+Not only do creditors and lenders check your score when deciding whether or not to approve your loan application and what interest rate to charge you if you are approved, but landlords, insurance companies, and even employers check it as well.
 Understanding how your credit score is made up and the typical ranges and ratings can help you gain insight into your creditworthiness and allow you to make improvements.

 Why does a credit score matter?